benaziziasmae/Election_Analysis/README.md

    - Determine the county with the largest turnout.

 **2- Election-Audit Results**

    2.1- Number of votes cast in this congressional election

    The total amount of votes that were cased in the congressional election was 369,711.

-   2.2- The breakdown of the number of votes and
+   2.2- The breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+   *County Votes:*

+   - Jefferson county has 10.5% total percentage with a total votes of 38,855
+   - Denver county has the 82.8% total percentage with a total votes of 306,055
+   - Arapahoe county has 6.7% total percentage with a total votes of 24,801

+   2.3- County with Largest Number of Votes:

+   - Denver county has the largest number total of 306,055.
+In addition, Denver county has the total votes percentage of 82.8%. **Denver county is the Largest County Turnout.**

+     2.4- Breakdown of the number of votes and the percentage of the total votes each candidate received.

+   - Charles Casper Stockham candidate has 23.0% total percentage with a total votes of 85,213.
+   - Diana DeGette candidate has the 73.8 total percentage with a total votes of 272,892.
+   - Raymon Anthony Doane candidate has 3.1% total percentage with a total votes of 11,606.

    - Denver received the most votes within this election, winning 82/8% of the total votes.
    - Jefferson won 10.5% of the total votes, whereas Arapahoe only won 6.7% of the total votes.

+     2.5- Tha candidate that won the election

-As for the candidates, Diana DeGette received the most votes, which was 73.8% of all votes or 272,892 votes.
+   As for the candidates, **Diana DeGette** received the most votes, which was *73.8%* of all votes or *272,892* votes.
 The second place candidate, Charles Casper Stockham, received 23% of the total votes.
 Finally, the third candidate, Raymon Anthony Doane, only received 3.1% of the overall votes.